knbknb/RepData_PeerAssessment1/PA1_template.md

+# Reproducible Research:
-# Reproducible Research: Peer Assessment 1
+# Peer Assessment 1

+Knut Behrends
+knb@gfz-potsdam.de
+July 2014

 The instructions for this  assignment can be found on this page:
 [https://github.com/rdpeng/RepData_PeerAssessment1](https://github.com/rdpeng/RepData_PeerAssessment1).
 Please read this first for context and details.

-Calculated with R 3.1.0, for details see bottom of report.
+Calculated with R 3.1.0, for details about the software used, see bottom of report.

 ## Loading and preprocessing the data